Pizza-NZ/file-uploader/CODE_REVIEW.md

 *   **Recommendation:**
     *   Consider using a testing framework like `testify` to make assertions more readable and concise.
     *   Add more comprehensive test cases, especially for edge cases and error scenarios.

+---

+## Code Review: File Uploader - 2025-07-22

+### Overall Impression

+The project has matured significantly and the progress is impressive.
+The infrastructure is now fully managed by Terraform, and the CI/CD pipeline is robust.
+However, the project is at a critical juncture where the focus needs to shift from "making it work" to "making it production-grade".
+The following points are critical and should be addressed with priority.

+### Critical Issues to Address

+#### 1. Security is an Afterthought

+*   **Vulnerability:** The file type validation is critically insufficient.
+Relying on `http.DetectContentType` is a well-known vulnerability.
+A malicious actor could easily bypass this by crafting a file with a legitimate header but malicious content.
+This is not a "growth area", it's a security flaw.
+*   **Impact:** An attacker could upload executable code, leading to remote code execution on the server or, worse, within the AWS environment.
+*   **Recommendation:** This needs to be fixed immediately.
+Implement file type validation based on magic numbers.
+Do not deploy this to a production environment until this is resolved.

+#### 2. Configuration Management is Incomplete

+*   **Problem:** Hardcoded values like `maxFileSize` and `allowedTypes` are still present.
+This is a maintenance nightmare and a security risk.
+What if a new vulnerability is discovered in one of the allowed file types?
+You would need to recompile and redeploy the entire application to remove it.
+*   **Recommendation:** Externalize all configuration.
+There should be zero hardcoded configuration values in the code.
+Use the `config.yml` for everything that is not a secret, and AWS Secrets Manager for all secrets.

+#### 3. Local Development is Broken

+*   **Issue:** The current workflow forces a developer to deploy to AWS to test any changes.
+This is slow, expensive, and completely unnecessary.
+A solid local development workflow is essential for productivity and for attracting other contributors.
+*   **Recommendation:** Prioritize the creation of a seamless local development experience.
+This includes:
+    *   A mock storage layer that can be enabled with a simple configuration switch.
+    *   Clear instructions in the `README.md` on how to run the application locally without any cloud dependencies.

+### Next Steps

+1.  **Fix the security vulnerability.** This is not optional.
+2.  **Externalize all configuration.** No excuses.
+3.  **Create a local development workflow.**
+4.  **Update the `README.md`** to reflect the new local development workflow.

+This project has a lot of potential, but it's time to address the critical issues and move it from a "cool project" to a secure and maintainable application.